What Is The Pescatarian Diet?

 In effect, a plant based diet and lifestyle changes reversed the progression of prostate cancer (13).

-Summary: The evidence clearly suggests that a predominantly plant based diet can dramatically improve our ability to combat Western civilization’s most common diseases: heart disease, diabetes, and cancer.
+Summary: The evidence clearly suggests that a predominantly plant based diet can dramatically benefit our ability to combat Western civilization’s most common diseases: heart disease, diabetes, and cancer.

 Potential Health Risks Of The Pescatarian Diet